Eyes Closed (Halsey song): Background

-On February 10, 2019, Blackpink's Rosé released a cover of the song.
-It was written by Benny Blanco, Happy Perez, Halsey, The Weeknd and vocals from a Korean-New Zealand singer Rosé.

 Composition

-The track was written by Halsey and The Weeknd and the song's producers Benny Blanco, Cashmere Cat and Happy Perez.
+The track was written by Halsey and the Weeknd and the song's producers Benny Blanco, Cashmere Cat and Happy Perez.
 It has been described as dark and sinister-sounding synth-y electro.
 The song is written in C-sharp minor with a tempo of 65 beats per minute.

 Critical reception

 Da'Shan Smith of Billboard described the song as a "pop flavoring with an upbeat instrumental that falls in line with electro-soft rock" and "a more cinematic, ballad".
 PopCrush staff writers calls "Eyes Closed", "moody, chill-inducing".